White-tufted grebe: Status

 The white-tufted grebe has an extensive range.
-The IUCN lists the species as being of "least concern" as, although the population trend may be downwards, the total population is large, and this means the bird does not meet the criteria for listing it in a threatened category.
+The IUCN lists the species as being of "least concern" as it has a stable population trend and the total population is large (68,800 – 70,100 mature individuals as of 2024).

 In contrast to the species' overall status, the localized Junin white-tufted grebe (R. r. morrisoni) has a small population that has significantly declined and it is considered threatened, largely for the same reasons as in the Junin grebe (Podiceps taczanowskii).
 The other subspecies with a small range, the Falkland white-tufted grebe (R. r. rolland), has a population estimated to consist of about 1,000 pairs and this makes it potentially vulnerable, but there is no clear evidence of it having declined in recent times.